SWhardfish/WeatherPiDisplayS/README.md

 ## Customize weather icons

+Below is the list of default OpenWeatheMap icons where as this implementation is using a set of customised icons.

-By default, the OpenWeather icons are resised to the display, but you can change the to any icon you like.
+By default, the OpenWeather icons are resized to the display, but you can change to any icon you like.
-To change the icons, place the following 18 icons in the icons folder:
+To change the icons, place the following 18 icons in the icons folder.

 - 01d.png, 01n.png, 02d.png, 02n.png, 03d.png, 03n.png, 04d.png, 04n.png, 09d.png, 09n.png, 10d.png, 10n.png, 11d.png, 11n.png, 13d.png, 13n.png, 50d.png, 50n.png,

 | Day icon name | Default                                                             | Night icon name | Default                                                             | Description      |
 | ------------- | ------------------------------------------------------------------- | --------------- | ------------------------------------------------------------------- | ---------------- |